stefanljusic10/Sport-News/README.md

   4. SCSS for styling

 ## Description
 This project is for users who want to read and engage in sport news.
 You can log in as a user or as an admin.
 If you log in as admin, then you are allowed to perform CRUD operations on the news.
+If you log as an user, you can only read news, but in the future, news commenting and comment rating will be implemented 	:grin:

+Credentials:__
+email: admin@admin.com
+password: admin123

 ## Ideas to implement
   1. Google auth